ChristianMurphy/operating-system/README.md

 ### what to do when there is a page fault
-1. check what process was using page i. ii. tell that process that the memory has been freed
+1. check what process was using page index. ii. tell that process that the memory has been freed
 2. check if the page is clean
-    i. if the page is dirty store to disk
+    index. if the page is dirty store to disk
 3. write new page into that memory